 If you’re up for it, from here head to SOJO in Waseda for dinner- one of the best plant-based, healthy restaurants in Tokyo.

 At the foot of the Tower, you’ve got a vast array of attractions such as the Guinness World Records Museum Tokyo and the Tokyo Tower Wax Museum.

-MORI Digital Art Museum: TeamLab Borderless Tokyo
+Digital Art Museum: TeamLab Planets Tokyo

-From the Tokyo Tower, grab the subway to the MORI Digital Art Museum: TeamLab Borderless Tokyo.
+From the Tokyo Tower, grab the subway to the Digital Art Museum: TeamLab Planets Tokyo.
 Make sure you’ve already booked your tickets in advance for one of Tokyo’s most unique museum experiences yet.
 TeamLab is incredibly popular and the queues can be rather long.
 Get them here.

 Finish your day at your 4 days in Tokyo itinerary in true Tokyo fashion with a visit to the Robot Restaurant.
 Make sure to book your tickets in advance for this spectacular, mind-blowing robot show of dancers, robots, lights and lasers.

 ↠ Don’t expect everyone to speak English.
 Japanese culture is extremely strong, meaning that not very many people speak English.
 Japanese people are very kind and polite though, so even though there might be a language barrier, locals will still try to help out.

 ↠ Japanese culture is very different from Western culture and the same goes for local etiquette.
 Make sure you do a little research about the dos and don’t of Japanese culture so you don’t offend anyone during your trip.

 ↠ Japan is a very densely populated country and space is a luxury.
 Due to this, spaces tend to be quite small and that includes hotel rooms and guesthouses too.